syswonder/hvisor-book-en/src/chap04/subchap02/RISC-PLIC.md

 ```
 When the time register becomes greater than the timecmp register, a timer interrupt is generated.

-After the interrupt is triggered, the trap context is saved, and dispatched to the corresponding handler function.
+After the interrupt is triggered, the trap context is saved, and dispatched to the corresponding handling function.
 ```rs
         InterruptType::STI => {
             unsafe {